 Dedicated to solving real-life problems, we work in close collaboration with many organisations to turn ideas and innovation into reality.
 We pride ourselves on being flexible and entrepreneurial and have the capability to take a project from concept through to practical delivery.

 The introduction of new technology can come with exciting commercial benefits as well as risks.
 To encourage your business to take on new ideas and innovations, our licensing terms are designed to inspire you to take this leap.
 During the process we will work closely with you to maximise success.

 If you are seeking a particular technology or business solution, we will refer you to our Research & Innovation Office who will provide support to ensure a smooth, timely and successful transfer.

-Browse examples of our available technologies here:
+Some examples of our available technologies can be found below.

-Carbon Stabilisation Reactor (CSR)
+Carbon stabilisation reactor (CSR)

-A platform technology offering biogas pre-treatment from Anaerobic Digestion (AD), enhancing the operational efficiency of Combined Heat Power (CHP) plants and minimising carbon footprint.
+A platform technology offering biogas pre-treatment from anaerobic digestion (AD), enhancing the operational efficiency of combined heat power (CHP) plants and minimising carbon footprint.